dalinel/publishSubscribe/README.md

 # Simple publish subscribe

 This program is a simple publish-subscribe.
-It is made of 2 publisher, 3 subscriber and one mediator.
+It is made of 2 publishers, 3 subscribers and one mediator.

 ##Setup